6-Pranjal/JavaScript/README.md

 Template literals allow for embedded expressions and multi-line strings using backticks (`` ` ``).
 They also support string interpolation, making it easier to create strings with embedded variables.

 # Username Generator and Various JavaScript Demonstrations

-This repository contains a JavaScript file that showcases several programming concepts and functionalities.
-The primary focus is on generating usernames and demonstrating various string, object, and array manipulations, as well as different function types and higher-order array methods.

-## Features

 ### Username Generation:
 - Prompts the user to input their name without spaces.